icpc/ccs-specs/Contest_API.md

 endpoint returns from a `GET` request with the following exceptions:

-* When a property value would be null it is optional - you do not need to include it. e.g. if a clarification is not related to a problem you can chose to include or exclude the `problem_id`.
+* When a property value would be null it is optional - you do not need to include it. e.g. if a clarification is not related to a problem you can choose to include or exclude the `problem_id`.
 * The `team_clar` capability only has access to `POST`. `id`, `to_team_id`, `time`, and `contest_time` must not be provided. `from_team_id` may be provided but then